rppradhan08/Socio-Economic-Countries-Clustering/README.md

 ## **Business Goal**

-The job is to categorize the countries using some socio-economic and health factors that determine the overall development of the country.
-Then we need to suggest the countries which the CEO needs to focus on the most.
+The job is to categorize the countries using socio-economic and health factors that determine the overall development of the country.
+Then we need to suggest the countries which the NGO needs to focus on the most.

 ## **Approach**